omeka-j/Omeka-S-module-CiteShare/README.md

 * From the zip

-Download the last release [Citing.zip] from the list of releases, and uncompress it in the `modules` directory.
+Download the last release [CiteShare.zip] from the list of releases, and uncompress it in the `modules` directory.

 * From the source and for development

-If the module was installed from the source, rename the name of the folder of the module to `Citing`.
+If the module was installed from the source, rename the name of the folder of the module to `CiteShare`.

 TODO / Bugs
 -----------